 If color is used to convey meaning, those who are color blind will miss it.
-While you may still want to use colors to convey meaning at a glance for other readers, be sure to include a way for color blind readers to comprehend the meaning whether you use different font formatting such bold or italics or use different icons.
+While you may still want to use colors to give meaning at a glance for other readers, be sure to include a way for color-blind readers to comprehend the meaning, whether you use different font formatting, such as bold or italics, or use different icons.

-Additionally, you need to ensure there is sufficient contrast between any background colors and the text overlaying it to ensure that readers with low sight can distinguish the text from the background color.
+Additionally, you must ensure sufficient contrast between any background colors and the text overlaying them to ensure that readers with low sight can distinguish the text from the background color.